How to Transition from Rear-Facing to Forward-Facing Safely with babyark

 When Should You Transition to Forward-Facing?

-According to the American Academy of Pediatrics (AAP), children should remain in a rear-facing car seat for as long as possible—up to the maximum weight or height limit of their car seat.
-Rear-facing seats provide better protection for the head, neck, and spine in the event of a crash, which is why experts recommend keeping children in this position for as long as their car seat allows.
+According to the American Academy of Pediatrics (AAP), children should remain in a rear-facing car seat for as long as possible—up to the maximum weight or height limit of the rear facing mode of their convertible car seat.
+Rear-facing seats provide better cradle the head, neck, and spine in the event of a crash, which is why experts recommend keeping children in this position for as long as their car seat allows.

 Here’s when you should consider transitioning to forward-facing:

-- Age: The general recommendation is to keep your child rear-facing until they are at least 2 years old, though many children can remain rear-facing until age 3 or 4, depending on their size and the car seat’s weight and height limits.
+- Age: Make sure you are following your state law and your car seat manufacturer’s height/weight/age requirements before forward facing your child. babyark recommends keeping your child rear-facing until they are at least 2 years old, though many children can remain rear-facing until age 3-4 or beyond, depending on their size and the car seat’s weight and height limits.

 - Weight and Height: Check the car seat’s weight and height limits to determine if your child is ready to transition.
+You can find information about your car seat’s weight/height limits in the manual or on the car seat’s labels.
 For babyark Smart and Classic, the rear-facing mode supports children up to 50 pounds, which allows most children to stay rear-facing for an extended period.
 That gets an A for safety in our book!

 How babyark Makes the Transition Safe and Easy